INSIDE: Roam the Gnome’s EPIC Guide to the Princess Diana Memorial Playground, a tribute to the story of Peter Pan & Neverland. Updated 2019.

-You’ll hear the twinkling of musical chimes and bucketloads of children’s laughter before you catch a glimpse of the Princess Diana Playground in Hyde Park.
+You’ll hear the twinkling of musical chimes, and bucketloads of children’s laughter before you catch a glimpse of the Princess Diana Memorial Playground in Hyde Park.

-The centrepiece of the Hyde Park Diana Memorial Playground, and the reason it’s nicknamed the “Pirate Ship Playground”.
+The reason it’s nicknamed the “Pirate Ship Playground”.

-- 2 More fun at Peter Pans Playground
+- 3 More fun at Peter Pans Playground in Neverland

 - 9 The Inside Scoop – Princess Diana Adventure Playground